OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp2.md

   ```
   It takes an offset argument at which to read in the file.
 If `user_dst==1`, then `dst` is a user virtual address; otherwise, `dst` is a kernel address.
 * You will have to lock/unlock the inode passed to `readi`.
 That is, caller must hold `ip->lock`.
-* Use your `vmprint` function to print the content of a page table for debugging.
+* Use your `vmprint` function to print the content of page table for debugging.
 * If the kernel crashes, look up `sepc` in `kernel/kernel.asm`.
 * If you see the error "incomplete type proc", include `spinlock.h` then `proc.h`.
 * If `uvmunmap()` panics, modify it to not panic when some pages aren't mapped.